 Multimedia phones came about with the emergence of advanced cell phone technologies, new VoIP phone systems, and as the market share for traditional landline phones continues to ebb away (and public payphones near extinction).

-Multimedia VoIP phones are part of a …
+Multimedia VoIP phones are part of a new …

 A lot of us know that VoIP services come with a lot of advantages.
 You can pay low overhead for a variety of phone options – and a lot of extra phone time.
 But there’s something else that these service providers can give you that many of us forget about: they can let you Bring Your Own Device (BYOD).